Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

 Call today at

-Additional penalties include a mandatory minimum $525 fine.
+Additional penalties for a second offense DUI include a mandatory minimum $525 fine.
 Your license will be suspended a minimum of one year and up to four years.
-If you are granted driving privileges during your judicial suspension, you will be required to have an interlock breath device installed in your car and restricted (party) plates as well.
+If you are granted driving privileges during your judicial suspension, you will be required to have an interlock breath device installed in your car, and you may get restricted (party) plates as well.
 Lastly, you will be required to get a drug and alcohol assessment and complete any recommended treatment.

 The most effective way to avoid multiple OVI/DUI convictions is to take preventive measures to make sure you do not get behind the wheel while you are under the influence.
 If you are at a social function and drank too much to drive, call a friend or family member to pick you up, invest in a cab or ride-sharing service, or simply stay the night.
 You can also select a designated driver that you can trust to get you home safe and sound.

 In addition to preventive measures, you can consult a DUI attorney who may be able to negotiate a reduced charged.
 Keep in mind that while it may be possible to dismiss your charge, if you’ve been convicted an OVI/DUI in the past, the prosecution will be more likely to reduce it if an attorney has built a strong case for your 2nd offense DUI.
 With a reduced charge, you may spend less time in jail and owe less money in fees.
 You may also have your license suspended for a shorter period of time, and you may not be required to use an interlock breath system when you drive.